jessevig/bertviz/README.md

 model_view(attention, tokens)
 ```

 And run it!
-It will take a few seconds to load.
+The visualization may take a few seconds to load.

 ## Detailed Instructions

 ### Self-Attention Models (BERT, GPT-2, etc.)

-#### Head view / model view
+#### Head / model view
 First load a Huggingface model, either a pre-trained model as shown below, or your own fine-tuned model.
  Be sure to set `output_attention=True`.
 ```